LindsayFarias/react-TDD-checkpoint/README.md

 ###### USER STORIES #############
 Mandatory Users Stories
 As a user I:
-Want to be presented with a list of movies on the main page want to see details and reviews of a movie when I click on a specific movie Want to be able to search for a movie
+[/]Want to be presented with a list of movies on the main page []want to see details and reviews of a movie when I click on a specific movie []Want to be able to search for a movie
-Want to be able to post a review for a movie I have seen Want to be able to Register as a user
+[]Want to be able to post a review for a movie I have seen []Want to be able to Register as a user
-Want to be able to log in
+[]Want to be able to log in

 ### Features:
 - Browse movies anonymously